If you have questions about the exam, registration, or feedback about your test experience, please let us know.

 Each college sets its own policy regarding which CLEP exams it will grant credit for and how many credits it will award.
 Contact your academic adviser to learn more about the CLEP policy at your institution.
 If you are not yet enrolled at a college when you take your CLEP exam, you can send your scores to your college when you enroll.
 Search institutions policies that offer CLEP, and learn more about how many credits you could earn.

 CLEP exams are administered throughout the year at more than 1,800 colleges and universities in the United States and abroad.
 Visit Test Center Search to search the most up-to-date listing of test centers.

-If you are outside the United States and there is currently no testing center in your area, consider taking your CLEP exam(s) upon arriving in the United States at the college or university where you will begin your course work.
-Ask your admissions officer or international student adviser about the college’s CLEP policy.
+If you are outside the United States, and there is currently no testing center in your area, consider taking your CLEP exam(s) upon arriving in the United States at the college or university where you will begin your course work.
+Ask your admission officer or international student adviser about the college’s CLEP policy.

 In order to register for a CLEP exam, first, you must create an account on the My Account registration portal.
 Follow the steps in order to register for a CLEP exam and pay for your exam fee.
 If you're testing at a CLEP test center, make sure to print your registration ticket to present to the test center on your test day.
 After you register for an exam through My Account, you must contact the test center to schedule an appointment to test.
 To obtain contact information for your preferred test center, go to Test Center Search.
 You can also indicate your preferred test center during the exam registration process on My Account and have the contact information for your preferred test center printed on your registration ticket.